BurakHINGE/rock_paper_scissors.py/README.md

 ## English

-This section will include the English version of the game rules and instructions. 🚧 Stay tuned for updates! ✨
+This section will include the English version of the game rules and instructions. ✨

 ---